-The College of Public Speaking London is delighted to announce that it's sponsoring and collaborating with the London School of Economics TEDx event on Saturday, March 9th 2019.
-10am - 4pm.
+The College of Public Speaking London sponsored and collaborated with the London School of Economics TEDx event on Saturday, March 9th 2019.

 Since our inception, we have established a growing relationship with the LSE, working with both students and staff alike.